-- I. It is the policy of Pennsylvania Health and Wellness that the following are medically necessary for members when meeting the associated indications: - A. Total Parenteral Nutrition, when allthe following criteria are met: - 1.
-Documentation of failure of enteral (i.e. oral or tube feeding) nutrition, as shown by any of the following: - a.
+- I. It is the policy of PA Health & Wellness® (PHW) that the following are medically necessary for members when meeting the associated indications: - A. Total Parenteral Nutrition, when all the following criteria are met: - 1.
+Documentation of nutritional insufficiency, in the absence of TPN, as shown by any of the following:: - a.
 Weight loss > 10% of ideal body weight in 3 months, or > 20% of usual body weight; - b.
 Total protein < 6 g/dL in the past 4 weeks; - c.
 Serum albumin < 3.4 g/dL in the past 4 weeks; - 2.
 Evidence of structural or functional bowel disease that makes oral or tube feedings inappropriate, or a condition in which the gastrointestinal tract is non-functioning for a period of time, including, but not necessarily limited to, any of the following: - a.
-Crohn's disease; - b.
+Crohn's disease: - b.
 Short bowel syndrome; - c.
 Single or multiple fistulae (entercolic, entervesical, or enterocutaneous); - d.
 CNS disorder resulting in swallowing difficulties and high risk of aspiration; - e.
 Obstructing stricture; - f.
 Motility disorder; - g.
-Newborn anomalies of the gastrointestinal tract which prevent or contraindicate oral feedings such as tracheoesophageal fistula, gastroschisis, omphalocele, or massive intestinal atresia; - h.
+Newborn anomalies of the gastrointestinal tract which prevent or contraindicate oral feedings such as tracheoesophageal fistula, gastroschisis, omphalocele, or massive intestinal atresia: - h.
 Infants and young children who fail to thrive due to cardiac or respiratory disease, short bowel syndrome, malabsorption or chronic idiopathic diarrhea; - i.
 Prolonged paralytic ileus following a major surgical procedure or multiple injuries.